 In the April 6, 1967 issue of the Washington Post & News newspaper, a feature story ran on the front page with the headline “Clergy Agree Integration Would Do OK in Churches,” written by Martha Morris.

-One year later, in the days following the assassination of Dr. Martin Luther King Jr. on April 4, 1968, the ministers again implored the town to take pro-integration stance.
+One year later, in the days following the assassination of Dr. Martin Luther King Jr. on April 4, 1968, the ministers again implored the town to take a pro-integration stance.
 On April 15, 1968, at the first city council meeting after the assassination, there were three letters from ministers of local churches asking the council to pass an open housing ordinance for Washington.
-In the meantime, Congress had quickly passed a federal Fair Housing Bill with little debate as the final piece of the sweeping Civil Rights legislation as a tribute to Dr. King.
-That bill, however, would take 1-2 years to fully take effect.
+In the meantime, Congress quickly passed a federal Fair Housing Bill with little debate as the final piece of the sweeping Civil Rights legislation as a tribute to Dr. King.
+That bill, however, would take 1-2 years to take effect fully.
 The ministers wanted action in Washington now.

 In July 1975, the month of Washington’s Sesquicentennial celebration, the Browns became the first documented all-Black family to move into the city limits of Washington when they moved to 701 Birkett Court.
 Clarence & Terri Brown moved to Washington with their children Clarence Jr., Towanda, and Natasha.
 The city of Washington got its first Black household on its 150th birthday.
 Towanda Brown was the first Black Washington Community High School graduate, class of 1982.